golemfactory/golem-docs/src/pages/docs/creators/javascript/guides/error-handling.md

 ## Golem Network

-Golem Network is a P2P distributed network, and as such, you need to consider many situations ahead of time.

-Errors can occur at any stage of the process, from the moment you start your application, through the process of connecting to the network, to the moment you clean up your code.
+When engaging with the Golem Network, it's critical to anticipate and plan for various scenarios.
+Errors can occur at any stage, from initializing your application to executing tasks and eventually cleaning up.
+Understanding these potential pitfalls is key to building robust applications on Golem.

-Bellow we'll discuss a few of the most common errors you may encounter and how to handle them.
+Below we'll discuss a few of the most common errors you may encounter and how to handle them.

 ## Basic Error Handling structure